-Although these wonder compounds can be found in cannabis and hemp plants, they do not always produce a high-like effect.
+Although these wonder compounds can be in cannabis and hemp plants, they do not always produce a high-like effect.
 Except for THC and other potentially psychoactive substances, most phytocannabinoids are relatively stable.
 The World Health Organization (W.H.O.) has determined that CBD is a safe drug.

-When CBD is combined with other phytocannabinoids, a new subtype emerges.
+When CBD is in combination with other phytocannabinoids, a new subtype emerges.
 CBD oils that are full-spectrum or broad-spectrum contain several cannabinoids, while isolates are pure, potent cannabidiol.
 Industrial hemp and CBD were also made legal under the 2018 Farm Bill in the United States.
 The cannabinoid’s popularity skyrocketed as a result of this.

 Phytocannabinoids are very common in the health community.
 Most notably, those with health benefits such as CBD for pain relief and relaxation, CBN for sedative effects, CBD for brain function enhancement, and CBG for digestive benefits.
 When used together, they can perform in unison and much better than when used separately.